elixirschool/elixirschool/_posts/2019-09-19-sorting-a-table-with-live-view-live-links.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-4VRaX1uEhk" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Using `live_link/3`
+## Using `live_link/2`

 LiveView's [`live_link/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#module-live-navigation) function allows page navigation using the browser's [pushState API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 This will ensure that that URL will change to include whatever parameters we include in a given `live_link/2` call.

 One important thing to note before we proceed, however.
-In order to use LiveView's live navigation features, our LiveView needs to be mounted directly in the router, _not_ live rendered from a controller action.
+In order to use the live navigation features, our live view needs to be mounted directly in the router, _not_ rendered from a controller action.

 Our router mounts the live view like this: